SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture6_Memory_Management.md

 4. Buffer pool bypass

-   If the page content is only used ONCE, there is no need to store it in the buffer pool(if so, we have to replace it later)
+   Bringing a page into the buffer pool has its overhead(Page Table Metadaa Management), if the page content is only used ONCE, there is no need to store it in the buffer pool(if so, we have to replace it later)

    Called `light scans` in `informix DBMS`